jnidzwetzki/bboxdb/README.md

 [![Build Status](https://travis-ci.org/jnidzwetzki/bboxdb.svg?branch=master)](https://travis-ci.org/jnidzwetzki/bboxdb)

 ## Documentation
-The documentation of the project is located at [http://jnidzwetzki.github.io/bboxdb/](http://jnidzwetzki.github.io/bboxdb/)
+The documentation of the project is located at [http://jnidzwetzki.github.io/bboxdb/](http://jnidzwetzki.github.io/bboxdb/).
+The documentation also contains the [changelog](http://jnidzwetzki.github.io/bboxdb/dev/changelog.html) of the project.

-## Changelog
-You will find the changelog of the project [here](http://jnidzwetzki.github.io/bboxdb/dev/changelog.html).

 ## Examples
 Some examples and benchmarks are located in the [examples](examples/) directory.